WSFA: History

 The television station was sold again, in 1959, to the Broadcasting Company of the South of Columbia, South Carolina.
 A subsidiary of the Liberty Life Insurance Company, the company renamed itself Cosmos Broadcasting Corporation in 1965.
 Later in the decade, Liberty reorganized itself as Liberty Corporation with Cosmos and Liberty Life as its subsidiaries.

 WSFA was the area's only VHF station until 1985, when Selma-based WAKA (channel 8) built a new transmitter that was halfway between Selma and Montgomery, thus giving it good coverage in Montgomery proper (but is still licensed to Selma to this day) and replaced WCOV as the area's CBS affiliate.
-In 1986, it dropped the -TV suffix, though as mentioned above channel 12 and its radio sister had gone their separate ways three decades earlier.
+In 1986, it dropped the "-TV" suffix, though as mentioned above channel 12 and its radio sister had gone their separate ways three decades earlier.
 Liberty exited the insurance business in 2002, bringing the station directly under the Liberty banner.
 The company merged with Raycom Media in 2006.
 Since Raycom was headquartered in Montgomery, WSFA became the corporation's flagship station.
 However, with Raycom's 2008 purchase of Lincoln Financial Media's television stations, WSFA shared flagship status with Charlotte's WBTV.

 On June 25, 2018, Atlanta-based Gray Television announced it had reached an agreement to merge with Raycom Media in $3.6 billion transaction.
 The sale was approved on December 20, 2018, and was completed on January 2, 2019.

+On September 17, 2024, Gray and the New Orleans Pelicans announced a broader deal to form the Gulf Coast Sports & Entertainment Network, which will broadcast nearly all 2024–25 Pelicans games on Gray's stations in the Gulf South, including WSFA.